nbdt-journal/automatic-reviewer-assignment/README.md

 The workflow for the user interface can be understood as:
 - The user enters the website and is greeted with the home page.
 - The user can then log into their account or create a new account.
-- The user can then upload a paper (pdf) or enter the text of the abstract after which the user can search for authors, journals or articles related to the particulr abstract.
+- The user can then upload a paper (pdf) or enter the text of the abstract after which the user can search for authors, journals or articles related to the particular abstract.
-- The user can then view the results of the search and select the authors, journals or articles that they want
+- The user can then view the results of the search and select the authors, journals or articles that they want.